naxxfish/naxxfish-dot-net/content/posts/2021-04-18-crowdfunding-witchhunt/index.md

 Once you've got a classification for your image, you link those labels to a nutritional database (containing more information about the food) which you've built (or sourced), and use the load cell underneath the board to determine weight and multiply the calories/nutrients per gram to get your numbers for your tracking app.
 Then you just send both numbers to your app via Bluetooth or Wifi, and let the app do the rest of the calculation.
 Or do it in the device - if you prefer - multiplying numbers together is hardly a difficult operation.

-Some commenters have jumped to the conclusion that we metal circle thing, instead of being a marker (actually, it's also a NFC reader) is in fact the "food sensor", which is somehow "looking up at the food". *UPDATE*: turns out, they're partially correct!
-It is a NIR spectrometer - however, the final product doesn't use this technology as they state in [their statement on Reddit](https://www.reddit.com/r/shittykickstarters/comments/msxj2f/aurora_nutrio_a_smart_cutting_board_that_scans/gv2dxv5?utm_source=share&utm_medium=web2x&context=3) that "there needs to be more research and development."
+Some commenters have jumped to the conclusion that we metal circle thing, instead of being a marker (actually, it's also a NFC reader) is in fact the "food sensor".

 ![](nutrio-nfc-reader.PNG)

-This is a big logical jump - the creators don't say anywhere that's how it works.
+This is a big logical jump - the creators don't say anywhere that's how their product currently works.
 If they did, they are right to be sceptical.
 Actually, the only person who said that was how it worked was [/u/kickstarterscience](https://www.reddit.com/user/kickstarterscience/), who says:

 > The claim is that this cutting board has a scanner that can **scan** any type of food that you **put on it** and it knows what it is